Caution

 debian/bar.desktop usr/share/applications

-When a source package is producing multiple binary packages dh
+When a source package is producing multiple binary packages dh will install

-the files into debian/tmp
+the files into debian/tmp rather than directly into

-.
-Files installed into debian/tmp
+debian/<package>.
+Files installed into debian/tmp can then be

 moved into separate binary packages using multiple $package_name.install